SciRooPlot/SciRooPlot/README.md

 By default plots are created as pdf in your output folder, but you can also choose png or macro to create root macros or "interactive" if you only want to look at the plot and not create a file.
 Using the keyword "file" it is also possible to write the plots to a root file.

-The framework still contains some unfinished pragmatic implementations that are currently beeing generalized.
 Regard this as an early beta version...

 Any suggestions, bug reports and user feedback is very welcome.